dzbo/LC-switch/README.md

+Change: Added bower support.

 LC Switch
 ==============

 Superlight jQuery plugin improving forms look and functionality.

 Give a modern and flat look to your applications and take advantage of events and public functions.
 Everything in **just 5KB**, all inclusive!